The current anti-smoking campaign is

 Deception #2: DRUG ABUSE.

-highly addictive drugs like cocaine and heroin, or Clinton's favorite,
+only highly addictive drugs like cocaine and heroin, or Clinton's favorite,

 Clinton's